Do Geese Have Teeth? Complete Guide

 Geese And Other Birds Used To Have Teeth, Where Did They Go?

 They did indeed have teeth millions of years ago.
-However, over time, these teeth gradually disappeared through the process of evolution.
+These teeth gradually disappeared through the process of evolution.

 The disappearance of teeth in birds is believed to be a result of changes in their diet and lifestyle.
 As birds adapted to new food sources and ways of consuming food, the need for teeth diminished.